infominer33/infominer33.github.io/index.md

 Though I'm not a developer, my research and content creation has leaned towards more technical subjects, requiring that I become familiar with the general history of software development, it's various branches, and how they inter-relate.

 I *am* planning to learn Python, along with a million other things.
 Right now, I'm focused on the fundamentals of web development.

+Soon I'll be more focused on perfecting the content itself, now that I'm done shopping for themes and just need to set the one up I've chosen, and co-ordinate across the pages.

 **My Ultimate Goal: Create a reasonably comprehensive index for the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**